 2. His Death Came Just Days After He Was Acquitted of the 2012 Double Homicide of Daniel de Abreu and Safiro Furtado

-On April 14, Hernandez was acquitted of the double homicide of Daniel de Abreau and Safiro Furtado, who died in 2012.
-The Boston Globe reports that Hernandez was found not guilty on all charges related to their deaths, except for a gun-related crime.
+On April 14, 2017, Hernandez was acquitted of the double homicide of Daniel de Abreau and Safiro Furtado, both of whom died in 2012.
+The Boston Globe reported that Hernandez was found not guilty on all charges related to their deaths, except for one gun-related crime.

 While members of the victims’ families did not speak to the media, one relative yelled in the courtroom, “He got away with murder!”

 According to the Globe, Ronald Sullivan, one of Hernandez’s lawyers, told the jury during closing arguments that state prosecutors had given immunity to the “actual perpetrator of this crime,” referring to Alexander Bradley.